purai/cli/README.md

 $ npm install
 ```

-## Usage
+## Command Topics

-1. Run `npm link` to be executable
-2. Run `purai` to get all events from API
+* `purai` - Get all events from API
-3. Optionally pass a term to get filtered by event title, place, address and city.
-Like `purai sample`
+* `purai sample` - Optionally pass a term to get filtered by event title, place, address and city

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details